2023 Most Popular Psychology Bachelor's Degree Schools in Washington

 Full Psychology at University of Washington - Bothell Campus Report

-Seattle University came in at #9 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Washington ranking.
-Seattle U is a medium-sized private not-for-profit school located in the city of Seattle.
+Seattle University ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Washington list.
+Seattle U is a moderately-sized private not-for-profit school located in the large city of Seattle.

 Of the 68 students majoring in psychology at Seattle U, 22% are male and 78% are female.